BrianCalves/SerialFifoBridge/README.md

 Restart the bridge program to begin another session.

-## System Requirements

-The program was developed for Mac OS X 10.5.
-In order to compile this C/C++ language program, you will need Apple Developer Tools of suitable vintage.

 ## Compiling the Source Code

 The source code comprises `serial2fifo.cc` and `makefile`.